reni2study/DevSecOps-Studio/README.md

 7. Static tools like bandit, brakeman, windbags, gitrob, gitsecrets
 8. Security Monitoring using ELK stack.

-> **Note:**

-> - We use this repo as companion to our Free [Practical DevSecOps course](https://www.practical-devsecops.com/free-practical-devsecops-course/).

-> - If you wish to join our free course, please click on __Join the course__ in the above link.

 ## How do I get set up? ###

 * [Summary of setup](#summary-of-setup)